Officer accused of murdering Dalian Atkinson ‘feared he was going to die’ during encounter with ex-footballer, court hears

 PC Monk denies charges of murder and manslaughter.

-Giving evidence for the first time in his defence at Birmingham Crown Court on Wednesday, PC Monk said he felt "a big relief" when Atkinson was floored when he was tasered for the third time.
-PC Monk said two previous Taser strikes had been innefective, leaving him with only one cartridge remaining.
+Giving evidence for the first time in his defence at Birmingham Crown Court on Wednesday, PC Monk said he felt “a big relief” when Atkinson was floored after being tasered for the third time.
+PC Monk said two previous Taser strikes had been ineffective, leaving him with only one cartridge remaining.

-The officer, then of 14 years' service, alleged that Atkinson told him: "You can put 100,000 volts through me, I'm the f****** messiah - your Taser won't work and now I'm going to take you to the gates of hell".
+The officer, then of 14 years’ service, alleged that Atkinson told him: “You can put 100,000 volts through me, I’m the f***ing messiah – your Taser won’t work and now I’m going to take you to the gates of hell.”

 The 43-year-old said: “He was very, very scary.”

-"And the device which I thought might work for me, hadn't worked and I was terrified."
+“And the device, which I thought might work for me, hadn’t worked, and I was terrified,” he continued.

 PC Monk and PC Mary Ellen Bettley-Smith, a junior colleague with whom he was in a relationship at the time, backed away from Atkinson while waiting for more officers to arrive.

 By this time, Atkinson had smashed the glass in the front door of the property belonging to his father.
-Both officers had been sent to the address in Meadow Close, after members of the public called 999 reporting concern for the welfare of the elderly occupant.
+Both officers had been sent to the address in Meadow Close after members of the public had called 999 reporting concern for the welfare of the elderly occupant.

 PC Monk said he was told back-up was “six minutes” away.